 Most states require courtroom interpreters to be certified for languages in which there is an exam, or professionally qualified for other languages.
-As of November 2016, there were exams available in these twenty languages.
+As of November 2022, there were exams available in these seventeen languages.
 Some general information about state interpreter certification is available through the National Center for State Courts.
 For more specific information, Google “[your state] court interpreter program” to learn more about your state’s specific requirements, or find your state on this interactive map.

 Federal Courts require interpreters to be certified, professionally qualified, or language skilled.
 Federal Court interpreter certification is currently available only for Spanish/English interpreters.
 To learn more about Federal court certification, visit the United States Courts website.

 Contact NCI if you have additional questions about the training we provide for court interpreting or the self-study materials that are available: firstname.lastname@example.org

 “I’m interested in medical/healthcare interpreting.
 How do I pursue it?”

 Certification for healthcare interpreters is required by some organizations, but there is not yet a national requirement.
 Even if certification is not expressly required, obtaining a professional credential can increase your chances of getting the job you want.
 There are two primary national organizations that provide medical/healthcare interpreter certification testing, which can be found here: www.healthcareinterpretercertification.org and www.certifiedmedicalinterpreters.org

 Contact NCI if you have additional questions about the training we provide for medical interpreting or the self-study materials that are available: email@example.com

 “I’m interested in translating.
 How do I pursue it?”